 Choose refill machines that do not need to be manually operated

 Where refill machines are manually operated, ensure a robust sanitising programme is in place

-As well as waste and hygiene, there are a variety of other trade-offs associated with each of these options that we suggest you consider before making any final decisions.
+As well as waste and hygiene, there are a variety of other trade-offs associated with each of these options (carbon emissions from transport for example) that we suggest you consider before making any final decisions.